nathenharvey/intro-to-test-kitchen/README.md

 This repository contains sample test kitchen configurations for various providers.

+Slides that accompany this code are available on [SlideShare](https://www.slideshare.net/nathenharvey/introduction-to-test-kitchen), videos demonstrating the code in action are available in this [Introduction to Test Kitchen playlist on YouTube](https://www.youtube.com/watch?v=uZXxsszf4X4&list=PLKK5zTDXqzFPVe9ZR4vTZvho-juFHAqbw&index=1).

 ## Basic Test Kitchen

 Bare bones test kitchen set-up.
 Created using `kitchen init`.
 No configuration or verification is included.
 This is a quick way to create local infrastructure for testiing.